๐Ÿ Marine Biology

 • Photophores on the ventral surface produce light that matches downwelling sunlight, erasing the fish's shadow from predators below

-• Most abundant vertebrates on Earth by biomass, making them a critical link in the marine food web between zooplankton and larger predators
+• Most abundant deep-sea fish by biomass, making them a critical link in the marine food web between zooplankton and larger predators

-• Diel vertical migration sees them rise to surface waters at night to feed, then descend to depths during the day—a massive daily movement of biomass
+• Diel vertical migration sees them rise to surface waters at night to feed, then descend to depths during the day.
+This is one of the largest daily movements of biomass on Earth, and it plays a significant role in the biological carbon pump by transporting organic matter to depth

 Bioluminescent Bacteria (Vibrio fischeri)

-• Hawaiian bobtail squid symbiosis uses bacterial light for counter-illumination, hiding the squid's shadow from predators during nighttime hunting
+• Hawaiian bobtail squid symbiosis uses bacterial light for counter-illumination, hiding the squid's shadow from predators during nighttime hunting.
+The squid houses the bacteria in a specialized light organ and even has a lens and reflector to control the light's direction and intensity

 • Research applications make Vibrio fischeri one of the most studied organisms in marine microbiology and genetic signaling

-Compare: Lanternfish vs. Hawaiian bobtail squid (via Vibrio fischeri)—both use counter-illumination for camouflage, but lanternfish produce light internally while the squid relies entirely on symbiotic bacteria.
+Compare: Lanternfish vs. Hawaiian bobtail squid (via Vibrio fischeri): both use counter-illumination for camouflage, but lanternfish produce light with their own photophores while the squid relies entirely on symbiotic bacteria.
 This distinction between intrinsic and bacterial bioluminescence is frequently tested.

 Defense and Startle Responses